-The new year is here and it's that month of resolutions and goal setting and deciding all the changes we are going to have in our lives in 2018 and how much better everything is going to be.
-For me it's that month that I try to make some healthier eating choices that I know I can stick with all year long.
-No fad diets, no crazy food restrictions, none of that works for me.
-I just try to incorporate a few more healthy eating choices that I love and I know I will stick with.
-I plan a few half marathons that I want to run for the year and maybe a few distance bike rides but nothing extreme that I know I will give up in February.
+The new year is here, and it's that month of resolutions and goal setting and deciding all the changes we are going to have in our lives in 2018 and how much better everything is going to be.
+For me, it's that month that I try to make some healthier eating choices that I know I can stick with all year long.
+No fad diets, no crazy food restrictions – none of that works for me.
+Instead, I try to incorporate a few more healthy eating choices (like eating more Greek yogurt) that I love, and I know I will stick with.
+I plan a few half marathons that I want to run for the year and maybe a few distance bike rides, but nothing extreme that I know I will give up in February.

 Then, I started looking at the recipes.
 They were almost all the same.
-A half gallon of whole milk, two tablespoons of yogurt starter.
-Not much change no matter where the recipe came from.
-I did five tests this week with different milk brands, and different yogurt brand starters.
+A half-gallon of whole milk, two tablespoons of yogurt starter.
+Not much change, no matter where the recipe came from.
+I did five tests this week with different milk brands and different yogurt brand starters.
 What I didn't want to do was post a recipe that was impossible for people to find the ingredients.
-The extra fat milks, the hard to find Greek yogurts that make the best starters.
+The extra fat kinds of milk, the hard-to-find Greek yogurts that make the best starters.
 What I wanted was a simple yogurt that anyone with an Instant Pot could make and love.

 - Heat milk